Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 <b>Operational Goal</b>: Streamline public transport by eliminating redundancy and ensuring that re-routed or adjusted bus services still maintain commuter convenience without creating significant disruption.
 This will be assessed by:

 * <b> Route Overlap Distance </b>: Using geospatial analysis, calculate the overlap distance of each bus route within a 150-meter buffer around MRT lines.
-Routes with the highest overlap distances will be prioritized for review as they represent potential redundant routes in the public transport network.
+Routes with the highest overlap distances will be prioritised for review as they represent potential redundant routes in the public transport network.

 * <b> Alternative Access Feasibility </b>: For each route identified, evaluate the accessibility and convenience of alternative transport options, such as other bus routes or MRT stations.
 Adjustments will only be recommended if these alternatives are reasonably convenient, minimizing impact on commuter experience.

-Meeting these criteria will demonstrate that the project has successfully provided actionable insights for MOT and LTA to optimize Singapore’s public transportation system effectively.
+Meeting these criteria will demonstrate that the project has successfully provided actionable insights for MOT and LTA to optimise Singapore’s public transportation system effectively.

 ### 2.3 Assumptions